 Some of the features we were adding are:

 Velvetech also had to update the CMS to provide the editorial staff with full control over mobile content in the apps.

-Apache Corporation got a modern corporate website optimized for mobile viewing and mobile apps.
-Our development efforts also let Apache lower the budget for website support and maintenance: with a custom CMS, the company could drop a paid service.
+APA Corporation got a modern corporate website optimized for mobile viewing and mobile apps.
+Our development efforts also let APA lower the budget for website support and maintenance: with a custom CMS, the company could drop a paid service.